 Object Changed Issue When Adding OleObjectFrame

-First of all, it is important to know that Object Changed message shown by Aspose.Slides for .NET after adding OleObjectFrame in the slide, is NOT an error or bug in Aspose.Slides for .NET .
-It is just an information or message to notify users that object is changed and image should be updated.
+First of all, it is important to know that Object Changed message shown by Aspose.Slides for Java after adding OleObjectFrame in the slide, is NOT an error or bug in Aspose.Slides for Java.
+It’s just an information or message to notify users that object is changed and image should be updated.

 For example, if you add a Microsoft Excel Chart as an OleObjectFrame to your slide (for more details and code snippet about adding OleObjectFrame to your slide, click here) and then open the presentation file using MS PowerPoint then the slide (where the OLE Object was added) would look like this: